-Alongside Commissioning, Somerset Council has dedicated support to develop workforce and support Community Capacity Building.
+Alongside Adult Social Care's Commissioning team, Somerset Council has dedicated support to develop workforce and support Community Capacity Building.
 The programme has three strands.

-People and communities who have enterprising ideas to help or care for other people get targeted support to develop and thrive - giving a better choice of local high quality, highly personalised supports, or services for people to choose from
+People and communities who have enterprising ideas to help or care for other people get targeted support to develop and thrive - giving a better choice of local high quality, highly personalised supports, or services for people to choose from.